Souk21/jsfx-lint/README.md

 Default severity: `warning`

-Variable/function used in the wrong context.
+A variable or function is used in the wrong context.

 ```
 @init